Blood Tea and Red String

-Blood Tea and Red String is a 2006 American stop-motion-animated film, called by director Christiane Cegavske a "fairy tale for adults".
-It was released on February 2, 2006 after a production time of 13 years, having been filmed in various places in the West Coast and in two studios.
+Blood Tea and Red String is a 2006 American stop-motion-animated film, written, directed, and animated by Christiane Cegavske, who described it as a "fairy tale for adults".
+It was released on February 2, 2006, after a production time of 13 years, having been filmed in various places in the West Coast and in two studios.
 The musical score was composed and performed by Mark Growden.

 Plot

 The tale centers on the struggle between the aristocratic White Mice and the rustic Creatures Who Dwell Under the Oak over the doll of their heart's desire.
 The Mice commission the Oak Dwellers to create a beautiful doll for them.
 When she is complete, the Creatures fall in love with her and refuse to give her up.
+The Creatures find an egg floating down the stream which they place within the doll, which they idolize by hanging above the door of their home.
 Resorting to thievery, the Mice abscond with her in the middle of the night.
-Filled with fantastical creatures and dazzling scenery, the Creatures Who Dwell Under the Oak journey through the mystical land to reclaim their love.
-The mice descend into debauchery as they become drunk on blood tea.
+The Creatures Who Dwell Under the Oak journey through the mystical land to reclaim their love.

+Arriving home with the doll, the mice descend into debauchery as they become drunk on blood tea.
+However, the egg within the doll hatches, destroying its torso.
+A creature with a head and face resembling the doll with the body of a blue bird emerges and escapes.
+After being caught in a spider's web and presumably dying, the bird is reclaimed by The Creatures Who Dwell Under the Oak, who place the bird's body within a pouch made of two leaves.

+One of the mice absconds with the doll, tying the bird's blue feathers to the doll with red string.
+The mouse returns the doll to its place above the Oak.
+The other mice arrive and a fight ensues between the mice and the Creatures.
+The doll is tugged from all directions and destroyed.
+The Creatures give the doll's parts to the mouse, then release the body of the bird down the stream.